bourumir-wyngs/rs-opw-kinematics/README.md

 Constraints are tested for the range from -2&pi; to 2&pi;, but as angles repeat with period of 2&pi;, the constraint from -&pi; to &pi; already permits free rotation, covering any angle.

+Since 1.6.0, convenience method exists to specify constraints as ranges in degrees.

 ## Jacobian: torgues and velocities

 Since 1.3.2, it is possible to obtain